Asian stocks dip as U.S. political concerns grow

 “Such an event would very likely upset global markets considerably until the U.S. reaches an accepted resolution,” said American Century co-CIO Keith Creveling.

+Philippine stocks .PSI bucked the trend, rising 1.7% to their highest level in over two months after the country eased some restrictions, including shortening curfew hours in Manila.

-Investors await key earnings results later in the week for companies including Netflix Inc and Tesla Inc.
+Investors await key earnings results later in the week for companies including Netflix Inc NFLX.O and Tesla Inc TSLA.O.

 They were also waiting to see if the final debate between U.S. President Donald Trump and his Democratic challenger Joe Biden on Thursday shifts the trajectory of the election.